-As of December 31, 2017, we had \$594.0 million of outstanding indebtedness that was subject to floating interest rates.
-In January 2018 we refinanced the indebtedness, resulting in a lower interest rate, and we made a voluntary prepayment of \$100 million of principal in connection with the refinancing.
+As of December 31, 2018, we had \$494.0 million of outstanding indebtedness that was subject to floating interest rates.
 Changes in economic conditions outside of our control could result in higher interest rates, thereby increasing our interest expense and reducing the funds available for capital investment, operations or other purposes.
-At December 31 2017, a 1% increase in the effective interest rate on our outstanding debt throughout a one-year period would result in an annual increase in our interest expense of approximately \$6.0 million.
+At December 31, 2018, a 1% increase in the effective interest rate on our outstanding debt throughout a one-year period would result in an annual increase in our interest expense of approximately \$5.0 million.
 Any significant increase in our interest expense could negatively impact our results of operations and cash flows and also our ability to pay dividends in the future.
+If the U.S. Federal Reserve raises its benchmark interest rate during 2019, any increases would likely impact the borrowing rate on our outstanding indebtedness, and increase our interest expense, comparably.